Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Conclusion and Future Work

 \section{Conclusion and Future Work}

-As described in this paper, movie and TV subtitles exhibit notable linguistic differences to actual spontaneous dialogues in the amount and type of conversational feedback they include.
-Based on a collection of corpora of both spontaneous dialogues and subtitles across eight languages, we provide both lexical statistics and dialogue act estimates derived with a fine-tuned neural language model.
-The results of those quantitative analyses show that the proportion of conversational feedback is considerably lower in subtitles than in spontaneous dialogues across the corpora and languages included.
+As evidenced in this paper, movie and TV subtitles exhibit notable linguistic differences to actual spontaneous dialogues in the amount and type of conversational feedback they include.
+Based on a collection of corpora of both spontaneous dialogues and subtitles across eight languages, we provide both lexical statistics and dialogue act estimates derived with a fine-tuned dialogue act tagger.
+We show that the proportion of conversational feedback is considerably lower in subtitles than in spontaneous dialogues across the corpora included.
 Furthermore, the type of conversational feedback also differs, as negative feedback is proportionally more frequent in subtitles.
-The difference in the proportion of feedback phenomena is also evidently propagated to synthetic dialogues generated by models trained on subtitles and unscripted dialogues.
+This is corroborated by manual annotations of 24 dialogue samples from the selected corpora, and the use of a fine-tuned LLM trained on those annotations.
+Finally, we also show that dialogues generated from language models are closer to scripted dialogue than real interactions in their use of communicative feedback.
+Beyond their linguistic interest, these results can provide useful insights for the development of conversational models, as those are often trained on scripted dialogues and might therefore struggle both to understand communicative feedback from the user and to produce such feedback themselves.